UT-Austin-RPL/amago/README.md

 - `pip install -e amago[mamba]`: Enables [Mamba](https://arxiv.org/abs/2312.00752) sequence model policies.

-- `pip install -e amago[envs]`: AMAGO comes with built-in support for a wide range of existing and novel meta-RL/generalization/memory domains (`amago/envs/builtin`).
-This command installs most of the environments you'd need to run the [`examples/`](examples/).
+- `pip install -e amago[envs]`: AMAGO comes with built-in support for a wide range of existing and custom meta-RL/generalization/memory domains (`amago/envs/builtin`) used in our experiments.
+This command installs (most of) the dependencies you'd need to run the [`examples/`](examples/).

 This is an active long-term research project.
 Please be warned that the codebase is not stable and we make breaking changes frequently.